• Skip to primary navigation

 Which leaves are suitable?

 The best plant materials contain some natural tannins.
-Here are leaves and flowers that I have personally used with pretty good results:
+See this article for a free downloadable plant list.
+These are some of the leaves and flowers that I have personally used with pretty good results:

 Can I use dried leaves for eco printing?